Why is a Coral Reef special?

 Dead Coral Reef

-Coral reefs are communities of tiny animals called coral polyps.
-They grow in sunlit clear water.
-Coral plays a fundamental role in protecting coastlines from erosion, lead to the forming of white sandy beaches.
-Coral provide homes for 1/3 of all fish species on Earth.
+Coral reefs are communities of tiny animals called polyps growing in sunlit clear water.
+They play a fundamental role in protecting coastlines from erosion & lead to forming white sandy beaches.
+They provide homes for 1/3 of all fish on Earth.

 Live Coral Reef